NUCLEAR-BOMB/option/docs/markdown/builtin_traits.md

 Stores level value in very unlikely floating point's states.

-Exploits a huge range in the majority mostly unused NaN payload.
+Exploits a range of values in the majority mostly unused NaN payload.
 This option trait tries to use negative [signaling NaN][signaling NaN] payload range which is almost impossible to reproduce externally.
-Otherwise, tries to use negative [quite NaN][quite NaN] payload range.
+Otherwise, tries to use negative [quiet NaN][quiet NaN] payload range.
 If that is not possible too, not uses this trait entirely.

-Under normal circumstances, it is impossible to recreate level values: manipulating with [signaling NaNs][signaling NaN] causes floating point exception, hardware only generate [quite NaN][quite NaN] with pre-set payload.
+Under normal circumstances, it is impossible to recreate level values: manipulating with [signaling NaNs][signaling NaN] causes floating point exception, hardware only generate [quiet NaN][quiet NaN] with pre-set payload.

+> [!NOTE]
+> On x32, it is always uses quiet NaN to avoid producing floating point hardware exceptions (although not sure why).

+These is also an assumption that copying NaN does preserve its bit representation (which is not guaranteed by the [IEEE 754][IEEE 754] standard).

 ## Reference